 We promote these organizations to the public, but we don’t focus on encouraging people to donate to them.
 We think these organizations are certainly worthy of support, but in order to maximize our impact and provide clear signals to potential donors, we don’t actively solicit donations on their behalf.

 This category consists of organizations that we have directly looked at in our initial review process.
 At the bare minimum, this includes a visit to their website to determine their focus area.
 If we think that the organization is working in a potentially high impact area, then we flag that group and take a closer look after we finish our initial round of examination.
-Knowing the limitations of our time and resources, we then select the most promising organizations for a shallow review.
+Knowing the limitations of our time and resources, we then select the most promising organizations for an exploratory review.

 Declined to be Reviewed

 We planned to publish reviews of these charities but for one reason or another were not able to make contact with them or secure their permission.
 This could be because we simply couldn’t reach someone at the organization to request that we publish our review, or because we couldn’t come to an agreement on the language used in the review.